Troubleshoot bot configuration issues

 - Slack: Enabling interactions with bots

 Occasionally, some channels might have an interruption of service.
 Usually, such outages don't last long.
-However, if you suspect an outage, consult a channel web site or social media.
+However, if you suspect an outage, consult the channel's web site or social media.

 Another way to determine if a channel has an outage is to create a test bot (such as a simple Echo Bot) and add a channel.
 If the test bot works with some channels but not others, that would indicate that the problem is not in your production bot.